silverstripe/silverstripe-framework/admin/client/src/components/FormBuilderModal/README.md

-# AddToCampaignModal
+# FormModal

-This is a Modal component to help Add a target object to Campaigns (ChangeSets)
+This is a Modal component to help display a form within a Modal/Dialog box

 ## Props

 ### title (string)

-The title that will appear for the Modal, defaults to "Add to campaign".
+The title that will appear for the Modal.

 ### show (bool)